hailemix/EnenaAnchi_Flutter/README.md

 ## Getting Started

-Enena Anchi is a simple Amharic version Content app that contains more than 160 romantic sayings lovers message daily.
+Enena Anchi is a simple Amharic version Content Flutter app that contains more than 160 Amharic romantic sayings.